IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

     Details about the instance endpoints and connections are displayed.
 Learn more about this topic <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-vcda-adding-deleting-private-ep" target="_blank">here</a>.

     - **Instance endpoints** - Public instance endpoints are provided by IBM.
-Clients can equest new endpoints for private connections.
+Clients can request new endpoints for private connections.
 Additional charges apply when ordering new private endpoints.

-    - **VMware Shared pairings** - Create and manage cloud-to-cloud connections between the instance and VMware Shared instances.
-Note, VMware Shared has been withdrawn and will reach end of support on January 15, 2025.
+    - **VMware Shared pairings** - Create and manage cloud-to-cloud connections between the instance and VMware Shared instances. **VMware Shared has been withdrawn and will reach end of support on January 15, 2025.**

     - **VCF as a Service pairings** - Create cloud-to-cloud connections between the instance and another single-tenant or multitenant VCF as a Service instance.